Princeton-Weimar Summer School for Media Studies

-“Due to the COVID-19 pandemic, the 2020 Princeton-Weimar Summer School for Media Studies has been rescheduled to Summer 2021.
-The Summer School will be taking place from June 13 - June 18, 2021 in Princeton, NJ.
+Accordingly, we are postponing the event another year, until Summer 2022.
 The topic will remain the same and participants who were invited to the event scheduled for June 2020 have been automatically invited to take part in the rescheduled event.
-Participants will receive more detailed information about the rescheduling via email.”
+Participants will receive more detailed information about the rescheduling via email.

 The Princeton-Weimar Summer School for Media Studies – a collaboration between Bauhaus-Universität Weimar (Internationales Kolleg für Kulturtechnikforschung und Medienphilosophie, IKKM) and Princeton University (German Department) – returns to Princeton in 2021 for its tenth installment.
 The 2021 session will be devoted to re-considerations of the ways media addresses, formats, and brings about “media subjects.”
 How do new media phenomena require a reworking of older paradigms of the relationship between media and subjects?
 Might they suggest new paradigms altogether?